3nachePaul/Introducere-in-Robotica---Proiect/README.md

 ## Libraries Used

 ```
-#include <SPI.h>
 #include <Wire.h>
 #include <Adafruit_GFX.h>
 #include <Adafruit_SSD1306.h>
 #include <Servo.h>
 ```

-### SPI.h
-- The `SPI` library is used for communication with devices that use the Serial Peripheral Interface (SPI) protocol.
-This protocol is commonly used for communication with sensors, SD cards, and other peripherals that require high-speed data transfer.

 ### Wire.h
 - The `Wire` library is used for I2C communication.
 I2C (Inter-Integrated Circuit) is a protocol for communication between microcontrollers and peripheral devices.
 It is used to communicate with the OLED display in this project.